-This return sail Iceland to Greenland trip explores the Westfjords region including Hornstrandir Nature Reserve, a remote area without roads and inaccessible except by sail, foot or ski.
+This new sail expedition from Iceland to West Greenland trip explores the Westfjords region including Hornstrandir Nature Reserve, a remote area without roads and inaccessible except by sail, foot or ski.

 There are no roads, making a boat, the only possible way into the reserve.
 The people who used to live here cultivated small pieces of land to support their cattle with hay during the darker months.
 And although during summer many birds and eggs where taken from the bird cliffs, fishing was the main in come for the people of the Hornstrandir area.
 After the abandonment, the flora slowly started to recover its former and original state.
 The now 260 flowering plants and ferns are a good summer hide out for the arctic foxes who made their own recovery.
 A hand full of houses abandoned and restored are the last reminder of the little civilization once present.

 The weather and wind will shape your course.
 The first destination might be Hornbjarg and its towering bird cliffs.
 It is home to many sea birds during the short and intensive summer.
 Razorbills, Guillemots, Kittiwakes and Fulmars are the main inhabitants.
 They are fair game for the Arctic fox and her cups.
 Always luring and risking their own lives to secure an evening meal.
 The walks up the cliffs are breath taking.
 It gives a great view into the Greenland Sund and over the bay and mountains to the East.

 Setting off for Greenland you’ll leave civilization behind and set of over the Atlantic towards the south of Greenland.
 Depending on the ice predictions at that time you’ll have to stay 100 miles off the coast until you reach the bottom of Greenland as there is too much drift ice along the coast and the entrances to the fjords are hazardous.